USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_readNWIS.md

 parameterCd
 </td>
 <td style="padding-bottom: 0.5em; padding-right: 0.5em; padding-top: 0.5em; background-color: #f7f7f7; text-align: left;">
 character that contains the code for a parameter group, or a character vector of 5-digit parameter codes.
 See .
+See [NWIS help for parameters](https://help.waterdata.usgs.gov/codes-and-parameters/parameters).
 </td>
 </tr>
 <tr>